Your step-by-step guide to better B2B SaaS customer research

 Example: High-level description of different customer segments

-Don’t know how to go about making sense of the data?
+Don’t know how to make sense of the data?
 Just swipe our customer research summary template.

 Step 5: Applying the findings